ckanofskySchool/Kanofsky-Collin-Portfolio/docs/DailyJournal.md

 The main focus I had when setting up the hardware was modularity.
 I want to be able to replace components if I need to, or swap them out wihtout having to unsolder or cut wires, so I decided to use Wago connectors which take to unsoldered raw wire ends, and clamp down a metal plate on the wires forming a connection between the wires on both sides.
 These connectors worked great, but I sadly only snagged 2 from my robotics team, and I inevitablly ended up needing 4, so I put the final wiring on hold until I could get some more Wago connectors.

-I also had to do some soldering to
+I also had to do some soldering to connect the battery to the whole system.
+I bought some EC5 Connectors off of amazon and soldered them on to 12Ga wire which allowed me to connect the battery to the breaker and the whole system.

 ## 10/8/2025